blackbucksoftware/icetestng-docs/readme.md

-# IceTestNG Documentation
+# IceTest NG Documentation

-This site contains the official documentation for [IceTestNG](https://www.icetestng.com/), a management software for Icelandic Horse competitions.
+This site contains the official documentation for [IceTest NG](https://www.icetestng.com/), a management software for Icelandic Horse competitions.

 ### Read the Docs

-The documentation is available here: [IceTestNG documentation](https://blackbucksoftware.github.io/icetestng-docs/).
+The compiled documentation is available here: [IceTest NG documentation](https://blackbucksoftware.github.io/icetestng-docs/).

 ### Contributions welcome

-We welcome contributions to the IceTestNG docs: If you want to provide additional examples, fix some typos, or contribute translations, feel free to clone this repo and submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).
+We welcome contributions to the IceTest NG docs: If you want to provide additional examples, fix some typos, or contribute translations, feel free to clone this repo and submit a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request).